 Does Drinking Milk With Honey Increase Sperm Count?

 Milk and honey is a traditional remedy that can help boost your sperm count and improve your reproductive health.
-Milk is rich in vitamin A, needed for spermatogenesis or normal sperm production, and vitamin B12, which can help protect sperm against free radical damage and increase sperm count.
+Milk is rich in vitamin A, needed for sperm production, and vitamin B12, which can maintain sperm count by protecting against free radical damage.
 Honey is not just antioxidant-rich but also has zinc and vitamin B that can help improve fertility and sperm count and quality.
-Good reasons as any to include these foods in your diet.

 So what qualifies as “low sperm count”?
 To put things in perspective, a healthy sperm count clocks in at between 40 and 300 million per milliliter.
 Anything below 20 million is considered low, though men with this level may not always experience fertility issues if the motility and structure of the sperm are good.
 If your count is below 10 million, you may need to seek treatment.3 Alternative remedies and lifestyle changes can also go a long way in helping with your problem.
 But none is simpler than the milk and honey solution which is readily available and easy to consume.